cdapio/coopr/coopr-docs/docs/source/installation/upgrade.rst

 2. Back up your database

-  * It is always recommended to back up databases.
-For MySQL, you can use mysqldump to do that.
+  * It is recommended to backup your database.
+Consult your database vendor's documentation for instructions.

 3. Upgrade MySQL database schema (if you are using MySQL as a database)